About Us

 Inspired by the bold authenticity of the B-52’s, we encourage everyone who walks through our doors to show up as themselves—and to be inspired to make magical things that reflect their values and nourish their well-being.

+The Fab Lab strives to be your happy place and help you live artfully, authentically, and colorfully.
 Our obsession with gorgeous fabrics, cool tools, and stress-free making is more than a hobby—it’s our version of making the world a shinier, happier place.

 About the owner, Allison Mondel